Joe Pepitone: Personal life

 Pepitone and two other men were arrested in Brooklyn on March 18, 1985, after being stopped by the police for running a red light.
 The car contained nine ounces of cocaine, 344 quaaludes, a free-basing kit, a pistol, and about $6,300 in cash.
 Pepitone denied knowing there were drugs and guns in the vehicle.
 He spent four months at Rikers Island jail in 1988 for two misdemeanor drug convictions.

 In January 1992, Pepitone was charged with misdemeanor assault in Kiamesha Lake, New York, after a scuffle police said was triggered when Pepitone was called a "has-been."
 He was arraigned in town court and released after he posted $75 bail.
-In October 1995, the 55-year-old Pepitone was arrested and charged with driving while intoxicated after losing control of his car in New York City's Queens-Midtown Tunnel.
+In October 1995, the 55-year-old Pepitone was arrested and charged with driving while intoxicated after losing control of his car in New York City's Queens–Midtown Tunnel.
 Police found Pepitone bloodied, disoriented, and mumbling as he walked through the tunnel.
 Authorities charged Pepitone with drunken driving after he refused to take a sobriety test.
 Pepitone pleaded guilty.
 When asked if he was staying away from alcohol, Pepitone responded, "I don't drink that much."

 Pepitone was married three times, all ending in divorce.
 He had five children.

-Pepitone died at his daughter's home in Kansas City, Missouri, on March 13, 2023, at age 82.
+On March 13, 2023, Pepitone died of a suspected heart attack at his home in Kansas City, Missouri, at the age of 82.